seedfourtytwo/BTCminingDashboard/docs/06-USER-INTERFACE.md

 ## Overview

-The Solar Bitcoin Mining Calculator features a desktop-first React application designed for comprehensive mining operation planning and analysis.
-The interface prioritizes data visualization, ease of configuration, and powerful scenario comparison capabilities.
+The Solar Bitcoin Mining Calculator features a desktop-first React application designed for mining operation planning and analysis.
+The interface prioritizes data visualization, ease of configuration, and basic scenario comparison capabilities.

 ## Design Principles